Cloud Security Alliance (CSA) STAR self-assessment

 It enables CSPs to document compliance with CSA published best practices in a transparent manner.
 Self-assessment reports are publicly available, thereby helping cloud customers gain visibility into the security practices of CSPs, and compare various CSPs using the same baseline.

-Which CSA STAR levels of assurance have Microsoft business cloud services attained?
+Which CSA STAR levels of assurance has Office 365 attained?

-- Level 1: CSA STAR Self-Assessment: Azure, Dynamics 365, and Office 365.
-The Self-Assessment is a complimentary offering from cloud service providers to document their security controls to help customers assess the security of the service.
+- Level 1: CSA STAR Self-Assessment: a complimentary offering from cloud service providers to document their security controls to help customers assess the security of the service.